fatdogsp/fatdogsp.github.io/_posts/assetstore/2020-03-10-LWRP-Volumetric-Lighting.md

 Enjoy it!

-## About the limit
+## About the limitation

-**Radial Blur** is fast, but it requires light source inside or not far away from your screen, check [The limit of radial blur](https://youtu.be/W-jEvyuJxAQ) before you buy it.
+**Radial Blur** is fast, but it requires light source inside or not far away from your screen, check [The limitation of radial blur](https://youtu.be/W-jEvyuJxAQ) before you buy it.

 The video uses [The Illustrated Nature](https://assetstore.unity.com/packages/3d/vegetation/the-illustrated-nature-153939?aid=1101l85Tr) as the example.